NeurosystemsCo/manychrome/README.md

 ## Functions of FindMe()
 See below for the current functions and config for class `FindMe()`

+Use it to update values in template text for documents, emails, invoices etc.
+Use it as an `in-text span function` to highlight specific sections of text.

+It will highlight whatever text you add in your configuration and that you wrap in curly brackets `{}` in your text.

 ```python
 # Set the placeholders, no limit set for the number of placeholders.